cdjohnnatha/houston-errors/README.md

 431  | Request Header Fields Too Large | REQUEST_HEADER_FIELDS_TOO_LARGE
 451  | Unavailable for Legal Reqsons   | UNAVAILABLE_FOR_LEGAL_REASONS

-It is also possible use the method functions to return a Node Error, like below:
+It is also possible use the method functions which a returns a [JavaScript Error](https://nodejs.org/api/errors.html#errors_class_error) and contains keys like **name, code, message, stack.** By default, those methods just returns code, name and message.
+It's also possible set and use them in a custom function called **CustomError** to create you own error, or if you want just throw your error, use **ThrowError** importing the core.
+The available methods are listed bellow.

 Name                                   |
 ---------------------------------------|